-To define acquisition, a business acquisition is when a company purchases all or most of another company’s shares, they have made an acquisition.
+A business acquisition is when a company purchases all or most of another company’s shares.

 This is a very common business practice, and typically occurs with approval from the target company, but can occur without approval.